 Bank primarily relies on the borrower's financial strength and debt servicing capacity while approving credits.
-Bank does not excessively rely on collaterals or guarantees as a source of repayment or as a substitute for evaluating borrower's creditworthiness.
+Bank, however, gives due credence to collaterals or guarantees as a source of repayment while evaluating borrowers credit worthiness.
 The Bank does not deny credit facilities to those assessed as credit worthy for mere want of adequate collaterals.

-In order to manage the Bank's credit risk exposure, the Bank has adopted credit appraisal and approval policies and procedures that are reviewed and updated by the Risk Management Wing at Head office in consultation with other functional wings.
+Bank has put in place robust policies for management of credit risk.
+These policies are reviewed and updated by Risk Management Wing at Head office in consultation with other functional wings.
 The credit appraisal and approval process is broadly divided into credit origination, appraisal, assessment and approval, and dispensation.